Skip to main content

 Our use of pitchers is still, even well into the 21st century, ultimately derived from the 19th-century notion that the pitcher is like any other player on the field: he plays all nine innings.
 Anything less is a failure.
 Sure, we don’t consciously think that way, but down in the subconscious we still do.
 And it shows in pitching use.

 We have at least finally noticed that a starter typically does materially worse in his third (and beyond) run through the opposition’s lineup.
 Part of that is the batters seeing his stuff for a third time, but another and definitely non-trivial part of it is fatigue.
-Today, the average MLB starter goes barely over 5 innings per start (5.18 in 2019).
+Today, the average MLB starter goes barely over 5 innings per start (here is a most useful discussion from Steve Potter).
 As a rule of thumb, the starter stays in till he shows signs that he is reaching, or has reached, his fatigue point; all too often, those signs are poor performance and thus excessive runs given up in an inning.
 By the time he is finally taken out, the damage is done.
 (That sort of pitcher management is what we have often referred to as the manager letting the game manage him, a parallel to the old criticism of an infielder “He let the ball play him”.)
 Surely there is a better way?

 Return to the page top. ↑